-Readers are encouraged to review the complete text of the Technical Report which was prepared and reviewed by Michael Hudson, as the Qualified Person for Mawson's projects.
-Mr. Hudson is a director, Chairman, President and Chief Executive Officer for Mawson, and a Fellow of the Australasian Institute of Mining and Metallurgy.
+In addition, the technical information provided under Exploration Projects was prepared by Mawson and reviewed by Michael Hudson as the Qualified Person.
+Mr. Hudson is a director, Chairman and Chief Executive Officer for Mawson, and a Fellow of the Australasian Institute of Mining and Metallurgy.